deajan/osync/README.md

 Also, osync uses pidlocks to prevent multiple concurrent sync processes on/to the same master / slave replica.
 Be sure a sync process is finished before launching next one.
 You may launch concurrent sync processes on the same system but only for different master replicas.

+Currently, it has been tested on CentOS 5, CentOS 6, Debian 6.0.7, Linux Mint 14 and Ubuntu 12.

 ## Installation

 Osync developpment is still not finished.
 It's currently at beta stage.
 Please read CHANGELOG.md for a list of known bugs.